Core Concepts

 Secret Access KeyS3-compatible tools — shown once only

-Tokens can be scoped to all buckets in the project or specific buckets only, with permission levels ranging from Object Read only to Admin Read & Write.
-See API Tokens for the full flow.
+Tokens can be scoped to all buckets in the organization or specific buckets only, with permission levels ranging from Object Read only to Admin Read & Write.
+See API Credentials for the full flow.

 Public access and Object Lock